Carpenter likes Dead Space for film

-Speaking about his fondness for games he revealed through GameInformer and Eurogamer that he played videogames when his son was growing up and got him hooked on them and he recently tweeted that he thought Dead Space 3 was the…
+Speaking about his fondness for games he revealed through GameInformer and Eurogamer that he played videogames when his son was growing up and got him hooked on them and he that he thought Dead Space 3 was the…

 "…the first great game of 2013.
 Awesome!"

-He then went further later on and tweeted that he would want to direct Dead Space into a film.
+He then went further later on and that he would want to direct Dead Space into a film.